dextersjab/tree-of-thought-llm/README.md

 # Tree of Thoughts (ToT) Rewrite

-A rewrite for Tree of Thoughts to make it (subjectively) easier to read.
+A rewrite for Tree of Thoughts to make it (subjectively) easier to read and navigate the code.

 This code is the implementation and results for the popular paper [Tree of Thoughts: Deliberate Problem Solving with Large Language Models](https://arxiv.org/abs/2305.10601)